 Yet there were a host of anomalies and omissions in this hegemonic depiction of the "standard" fuel additive TEL throughout its 90 years of life.
-One of the most interesting was an apparent Soviet-style erasure of history in a paper by Graham Edgar, an Ethyl company chemist.
-The paper depicted the benefit of tetra-ethyl lead in volumetric terms as compared to other substances.
-A chart and its caption claimed TEL was technologically the best option because it took the least amount of the substance to obtain the same octane-boosting results.
-There were 11 alternatives depicted, but the chart left room for 12.
+One of the most interesting was an apparent Soviet-style erasure of photographic history in a paper by an Ethyl company chemist.
+The paper depicted the benefit of tetra-ethyl lead in volumetric terms compared to other substances.
+The photograph and its caption claimed TEL was technologically the best option because it took the least amount of the substance to obtain the same octane-boosting results.
+A very small vial of TEL had been placed on the left side of a lineup composed of increasingly large bottles of substances like iodine, aniline, benzene and other possible octane boosting additives.
+There were 11 depicted, but the photo left room for 12.
 It occurred to me that a non-political chemist wouldn't line up 11 of anything and leave the twelfth place free.
 Could someone have cut something out of the picture?
 Given the volumetric progression, this twelfth additive would very likely have been ethyl alcohol, an octane booster that had to be added at higher volumes to achieve the effect in gasoline.